-We are trying our best to provide our client the best services available, however, however there are unfortunate situations where a client of ours becomes dissatisfied and wants to raise issues/complaints about the same.
-To entertain these complaints as well as to address these issues evenly, promptly and fairly during our retainer the client’s good will and the ongoing relationship.
+We are trying our best to provide our client with the best services available, however, there are unfortunate situations where a client of ours becomes dissatisfied and wants to raise issues/complaints about the same.
+To entertain these complaints as well as to address these issues evenly, promptly and fairly during our retainer the client’s goodwill and the ongoing relationship.

 To keep the practice’s smooth running and to avoid any complaints Adam Bernard’s has designed and developed annual risk review management system.
 In case any such complaint has been reported to address these our designated complaints handler and deputy designated complaints hander (Mr. Aslam and Mr. Hashmi) handle complaints.

 Defining a complaint and what is not a complaint

 In normal course of business when a client shows has dissatisfaction as serious, it will be brought to the notice of client care officer.
 Well, it must be defined and to be ascertained whether the actual complaints procedure must be activated for example;

 “The price for the services is very high”, or “vague exclamations “I don’t comprehend why these matters have been delayed?”.

 It is understood that reporting these notions or exclamations may not be a problem/complaint, however, the designated complaints handler and risk manager will take notice and will keep record of these trends.
 The annual review of these records/trends may formulate a definite policy to create a robust strategy.
 This strategy would be helpful to maintain and to achieve the set thresholds in coming years.